the Seven Gods of Japan

 Separate from the shichifukujin pilgrimage, is the traditional 'First Shrine Visit of the New Year' (hatsumode).
 In the New Year, millions of visitors pour into shrines around the country to pray for prosperity in the year ahead.
 Some shrines are considered more powerful than others and so become extremely busy with thousands of people, slowly trudging along to pay their respects.

 The Meiji-jingu shrine in Tokyo usually has the biggest crowd - over three million people each New Year.
 Instead of a collection box, there's a huge white sheet to catch the coins thrown by the crowd as they approach.
 Hard-hats are advised for the front row of pilgrims!
 Of course, the money you pay is an investment - the more you pay in, the more luck you will receive.
-Companies even send their senior managers with cash, although in times of recession many companies shy away from this tradition.
+Companies even send their senior managers with bundles of cash.

 For some people, shichifukujin epitomizes all the virtues of God, whereas for others this is a rather shallow view.